Paddy Flanagan (Westmeath Gaelic footballer): Early life

 Born in Reynella, Turin he moved to Mullingar at a young age where he was initially introduced to Gaelic football.
 He won his first medal with St Mary's CBS playing with the college in the Columb Cup Final in Athy in 1946.
 He played his minor football with Mullingar, winning championship medals in 1946 and 1947.
 In 1948 he played Junior football with the Downs.

 Paddy remarkably represented Westmeath at minor, senior and junior level all while juggling his job as county secretary.
 He captained the Westmeath Junior team beaten by Wexford in the Leinster Final of 1963.

 In 1948 he entered the psychiatric services and transferred to St Lomans Mental Hospital.
 Paddy was part of the historic 1961 and 1963 Championship winning teams.

 He was elected secretary of the mental hospital club and three years later appointed assistant secretary of the Westmeath county board.
 On top of this he wrote a weekly column for the examiner under the name "Aindrias O" which lasted all of fifty years.
 He was elected county secretary in 1954 and held that position until 1969.
 As well as this he also served as delegate to the Leinster council and treasurer of the council.

 Paddy served as the first PRO for Westmeath from 1970 until 2000 collecting 6 McNamee awards for "best county final programme"- a testament to his tremendous work.

 In 2004 Flanagan was the first Westmeath/ St Loman's man to receive the GAA president's award for services to the GAA and in the same year joined the "hall of fame of Leinster greats" - the first from his club and county.

 In 2007 he received the inaugural Westmeath Examiner/Park Hotel football hall of fame sports award for his contribution to sport.
 He was also recognized by the Westmeath/Dublin association who selected Paddy as "Westmeath man of the year" in 1974.

 During his time on Leinster council, paddy was chairman of the Leinster Centenary committee.
 Paddy retired from St Lomans in the late sixties and thoroughly enjoyed the recent success of the Club.

 His sons Brian and Kevin, grandchildren Ailish, Niamh, Sean and Tara have worn the blue jersey, his daughter in law Cait has also won junior, intermediate and Senior honors with the Blues.

-In 2013 Paddy Flanagan proudly presented the Flanagan Cup to Lomans Captains Paul Sharry and John Heslin after a fifty year drought.
-In truth he had a huge love for the Gaa and worked tirelessly devoting his entire life to the sport.
+In 2013 Paddy Flanagan presented the Flanagan Cup to Lomans Captains Paul Sharry and John Heslin after a fifty year drought.
+In truth he had love for the Gaa and worked tirelessly devoting his entire life to the sport.